veg/datamonkey-docs/methods/absrel.md

 Each tested branch in the output will have:

-- **Omega (ω)**: The rate of nonsynonymous (dN) to synonymous (dS) substitutions.
+- **Omega (ω) distribution**: The rate of nonsynonymous (dN) to synonymous (dS) substitutions per class.
-- **Likelihood Ratio Test (LRT)**: The test statistic for selection.
 - **P-value**: Significance of selection, with lower values indicating stronger evidence.
-- **Total Branch Length**: Length of branches contributing to the selection signal.
-- **Selection Status**: Whether the branch is classified as exhibiting diversifying selection.

----
+- **Rates**: Number of ω rates used for the respective branch.

 ## Visualization

-The results from aBSREL can be visualized using various tools.
-The output JSON can be interpreted using interactive tools for better understanding.

 ### Features of Visualization Tools

 - **Summary Statistics**: Analyze the overall results and branches classified under different selection types.
+- **Omega (ω) plot**: Each circle represents an ω rate class, size reflecting the proportion of sites belonging to the respective class.
+The red vertical bar is the reference of ω=1.
 - **Graphical Display**: Visual representation of rates and significances across branches.
 - **Site-by-Site Analysis**: Detailed tables corresponding to each branch, including statistics.